impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 Here we again use command substitution to set a variable called `READLINK`.
 What value are we storing?
 Whatever is returned by `type -p greadlink readlink 2>/dev/null | head -n1`.

-To start, I decide to look up the commit which introduced this line of code.
+To get some context, I decide to look up the commit which introduced this line of code.
 I do my `git blame / git checkout` dance until [I find it in Github](https://github.com/rbenv/rbenv/commit/81bb14e181c556e599e20ca6fdc86fdb690b8995){:target="_blank" rel="noopener"}.
 The commit message reads:

 > `readlink` comes from GNU coreutils.
 On systems without it, rbenv used to spin out of control when it didn't have `readlink` or `greadlink` available because it would re-exec the frontend script over and over instead of the worker script in libexec.